eesha12khan/Hybrid-Images_CV/README.md

   iv)  Visualization: Displays the generated images in Google Colab using cv2_imshow.

   v)   File Output: Saves the low-frequency, high-frequency, and hybrid images as .jpg files.

+  # Usage

+1) Clone the repository or copy the code.

+2) Provide the paths to your images by replacing:

+boy_image_path = '/path/to/image1.png'  # Replace with the first image path

+girl_image_path = '/path/to/image2.png'  # Replace with the second image path

+3) Run the code in Google Colab or any Python environment with OpenCV installed.

+4) The script will output:

+low_freq_image.jpg

+high_freq_image.jpg

+hybrid_image.jpg

 # Requirements

 o Python 3.x